chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag chef_shell_advanced_debug

-In chef-shell, it is possible to get extremely verbose debugging using the tracing feature in Interactive Ruby (IRb). chef-shell provides a shortcut for turning tracing on and off.
+In chef-shell, it is possible to get verbose debugging using the tracing feature in Interactive Ruby (IRb). chef-shell provides a shortcut for turning tracing on and off.
 For example:

 .. code-block:: bash

    $ chef > tracing on
-     /Users/danielsdeleo/.rvm/ree-1.8.7-2009.10/lib/ruby/1.8/tracer.rb:150: warning: tried to create Proc object without a block
-     /Users/danielsdeleo/.rvm/ree-1.8.7-2009.10/lib/ruby/1.8/tracer.rb:146: warning: tried to create Proc object without a block tracing is on
+     /Users/username/.rvm/ree-1.8.7-2009.10/lib/ruby/1.8/tracer.rb:150: warning: tried to create Proc object without a block /Users/username/.rvm/ree-1.8.7-2009.10/lib/ruby/1.8/tracer.rb:146: warning: tried to create Proc object without a block tracing is on
        => nil